EvidentSecurity/esp-sdk-ruby/docs/OrganizationsApi.md

 api_instance = ESP::OrganizationsApi.new

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  subscription, custom_signatures, external_accounts, sub_organizations, teams, users, compliance_standards, integrations See Including Objects for more information.
   filter: {'key' => "filter_example"}, # Hash<String, String> | Filter Params for Searching.
 Equality Searchable Attributes: [id, name] Matching Searchable Attribute: [name]  Sortable Attributes: [name, updated_at, created_at, id]
-  page: "{:number=>1,+:size=>20}", # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page.
-  include: "include_example" # String | Related objects that can be included in the response:  subscription, custom_signatures, external_accounts, sub_organizations, teams, users, compliance_standards, integrations See Including Objects for more information.
 }

 begin